Depression – Find out how The Mindset Clinic in Watford, Hertfordshire helps people to overcome depression, low mood and negative thinking.*

 Are antidepressants the best or only treatment for depression?

 Whilst many people benefit from the use of anti-depressants for others the side effects can be worse than the depression.
 Some antidepressants actually cause suicidal thoughts and increase anxiety levels.
 So it is important to speak to your GP about the best treatment for you.
 The evidence of a huge meta study conducted in 1995 suggests that the psychological interventions, particularly cognitive behavioral therapy, are at least as effective as medication in the treatment of depression.

-Is traditional psycho-dynamic counselling the best type of therapy for depression?
+Is psycho-dynamic depression counselling the best type of therapy for depression?